Phone: 503-823-PLAY (7529)

 Portland Parks & Recreation (PP&R) and its 120 friends and partner groups steward your public parks system.
 In addition to maintaining today’s parks, PP&R is responsible for working with City Council, our Portland Parks Foundation and others, to build the parks system for the next generation.
 This requires planning, community input and the resources to complete the work.

-We track our existing major maintenance needs and growth needs (growing our parks system to match population growth), on the PP&R Capital Improvement Projects list, or CIP.
+We track our existing major maintenance needs and growth needs (growing our parks system to match population growth), on the PP&R Capital Improvement Projects (CIP) list.
 The CIP tracks projects regardless of their funding status.
 In fact, many projects on our CIP are unfunded.

-Projects are divided geographically into the following areas as illustrated on this map:
+Links to the left show projects on the CIP list divided by geographic area and project maintenance or project growth.
+Projects are divided geographically into the following areas as illustrated on the map:

 For each geographic area, there is a maintenance list and a growth list.